25 Top-Rated Tourist Attractions in Washington State

 The park encompasses over 400 acres, with several batteries and barracks spread throughout.
 For those looking to explore the densest collection of these cement structures, head to the park's Artillery Hill.
 Other on-site attractions include the Coast Artillery Museum and the Point Wilson Lighthouse.

 After exploring Fort Worden, the rest of Port Townsend also deserves some attention.
-The city's most defining feature is the several pieces of 1800s Victorian architecture throughout its uptown and downtown district.
-These storefronts and homes offer a certain type of charm that pairs well with the saltwater smell of the ocean nearby.
+The city's most defining feature is its several pieces of 1800s Victorian architecture throughout its uptown and downtown district.
+These storefronts and homes offer a particular type of charm that pairs well with the saltwater smell of the ocean nearby.

 Read More: Top Things to Do in Port Townsend